District 4 Safe Routes to School Projects

 Final Draft Report

-After we release the final draft report, we will release a list of very high priority projects that we can start developing.
+Soon, we will release a list of very high priority projects that we can start developing now.
 This way, we can start making the most critical improvements to District 4 children’s routes to school as we continue to get feedback and refine our list of recommended projects.
+Once available, the Safe Routes team will continue updating this list with additional schools and projects as they move forward.

 Between November 2017 and mid-April 2019, we reached out to parents, neighbors, and schools to learn about what projects were most needed in this district.